 The deep litter bedding system

 Ah – the joys of picking stalls…..call it job security, quiet time, a pain in the rear, all of the above.
-There is one method of bedding and cleaning a stall that may work for you.
+There is one method of bedding and cleaning a stall that may work for you – the deep litter system.

-- It’s called the deep litter bedding method, and it works best with shavings.
+- This deep litter bedding method works best with shavings.
 I have done it with rice hulls and shavings, and both types of bedding are appropriate for the deep litter bedding system.

-- For horses that like to become a toe-dragging tornado in their stalls, this method may not work as their manure may get too mixed in and more difficult to remove.
+- For horses that like to become a toe-dragging tornado in their stalls, this method may not work as their manure may get too mixed in and more difficult to sort and remove.

 Plain old shavings are super for the deep litter bedding system.